JonathanReeve/template-dissertation/README.md

 For this to make sense, please [read the blog post which started this, "Best Practices for a 21st Century Dissertation"](http://jonreeve.com/2022/03/best-practices-dissertation/).

+[See a live demo here](https://jonathanreeve.github.io/template-dissertation/), which is just this template, on its own, built with GitHub Actions, and published with GitHub Pages.

 ## Features

 This is a best-practices dissertation template, which meets [the requirements of Columbia University's Graduate School of Arts and Sciences](https://gsas.columbia.edu/content/formatting-guidelines-and-dissertation-template), and probably the requirements of other schools and universities, as well.
 The template is: